All Episodes

 Merry Christmas.

-Uh is uh no, I'm hearing rumors that the Mueller report will be wrapped up and completed and handed in in February.
+I'm hearing rumors that the Mueller report will be wrapped up and completed and handed in in February.

 Now, is this true?

-It just goes to the attorney general and it's up to the attorney general what he'll do with it.
+It just goes to the Attorney General, and it's up to the Attorney General what he'll do with it.

 That's right.

-Under the special counsel regulations, it goes to the A. G. He can give it to Congress, he can make it public, or he can divide it up and only give a summary uh to the public.
+He can make it public, or he can divide it up and only give a summary to the public.

-So a lot of uh ifs in that scenario, so we'll have to wait and see.
+So we'll have to wait and see.

 I'm skeptical that Mueller will finish up by February.